-Effects on the Organization
+Effects on an Organization

-All health care plans and providers must comply with HIPAA.
-Provider organizations include physicians' and dentists' offices; hospitals, nursing homes, and hospices; home health providers; clinical laboratories; imaging services; pharmacies, clinics, and free-standing surgical centers and urgent care centers; and any others who provide health-related services to individuals.
-Also required to comply are other organizations that serve the direct providers of health care-for example, billing services and medical equipment dealers.
-All affected organizations must:
+All healthcare plans and providers must comply with HIPAA.
+Provider organizations include physicians' and dentists' offices; hospitals, nursing homes, and hospices; home health providers; clinical laboratories; imaging services; pharmacies, clinics, and freestanding surgical centers and urgent care centers.
+In addition, such organizations include any other entities that provide health-related services to individuals.
+Also required to comply are other organizations that serve the direct providers of health care (e.g., billing services and medical equipment dealers).
+All affected organizations must

-Protect patient information from unauthorized use or distribution and from malfeasance and misuse

-- Implement specific data formats and code sets for consistency of information processing and preservation - Set up audit mechanisms to safeguard against fraud and abuse
+- Protect patient information from unauthorized use or distribution and from malfeasance and misuse - Implement specific data formats and code sets for consistency of information processing and preservation - Set up audit mechanisms to safeguard against fraud and abuse